 IRS regulations contain a safe-harbor rule that allows cash-basis taxpayers to prepay and deduct qualifying expenses up to 12 months in advance without challenge, adjustment, or change by the IRS.

-Under this Safe Harbors, your 2020 prepayments cannot go into 2022.
+Under this safe harbor, your 2022 prepayments cannot go into 2024.
 This makes sense because you can prepay only 12 months of qualifying expenses under the safe-harbor rule.

 You get what you want—the deduction this year.

-The landlord gets what he wants—next year’s entire rent in advance, eliminating any collection problems while keeping the rent taxable in the year he expects it to be taxable.
+The landlord gets what he wants and likely more—next year’s entire rent in advance, eliminating any collection problems while keeping the rent taxable in the year he expects it to be taxable.